-American Red Cross (ARC): As of March 20, two shelters are open with a population of 0 people.
-Shelter and feeding teams remain on standby, ready to respond statewide if needed.
-The shelters did not remain open overnight.
+American Red Cross (ARC): Shelter and feeding teams remain on standby, ready to respond statewide if needed.
+On March 21, two shelters in San Jacinto County and Montgomery County closed.

 The Salvation Army (TSA): TSA of Beeville supported those affected by the Welder Complex fires by providing food, snacks, and water.
 The Beeville Service Unit is supporting those affected by the Welder Fires in Sinton by providing meals in coordination with the local Baptist Church.